nikey22/imac-win10-legacy-install/README.md

 1. Select your Macs *Desktop* or *Downloads* folder as the destination for the download
 1. The download is 1.35GB, drag it into a USB to use later when we've booted into the newly installed Windows 10 Desktop

-## Step 3: Obtain a bootable Windows 10 Legacy DVD iso.
+## Step 3: Obtain a bootable Windows 10 Legacy DVD .iso

 Premable:
 The .iso needs to be <4.7GB in total size to fit on the DVD.
 The .iso images have grown over the years as they incorporate more and more updates.
 Furthermore, the **install.wim** file must be <4Gb to fit in a FAT partition for copying.
 In another segment I will show you how to reduce the size of the install.wim to only carry the actual version of Windows that you want and therefore adhere to the <4Gb file limitation size of FAT.

 1. I used [Win10_1803_English_x64.iso](https://archive.org/details/win-10-1803-english-x-64).
 The download is slow, but it will complete successfully.
-1. This .iso represents the absolute latest one that can perfectly fit on a 4.7GB DVD disc without a hastle.
+1. This .iso represents the absolute latest one that can perfectly fit on a 4.7GB DVD-R disc without a hastle.
 1. You can right click the .iso file and choose "Burn to Disc..."

 ## Step 4: Create the Win10 MS-DOS FAT partition (in MacOS)

-1. Launch Disk Utility; On the Internal drive, under the 'View' drop down, make sure 'Show All Devices' is selected.
+1. Launch **Disk Utility**; On the **Internal drive**, under the 'View' drop down, make sure 'Show All Devices' is selected.
-1. Click the 'Partition' button, and then the '+' sign, adjust the size of the partition you want to dedicate for Windows.
+1. Click the **Partition** button, and then the **"+"** sign, adjust the size of the partition you want to dedicate for Windows.
-1. Select "MS-DOS (FAT)" for the Format and name it **win10**, click **Apply**.
+1. Select **MS-DOS (FAT)** for the Format and name it "win10", click **Apply**.
 It will format it under the GUID scheme.
 1. Now you have a Windows FAT/GUID partition.
 1. Note: you may get a final partition name of "10" instead of "win10", this is a known bug of Disk Utility, ignore it, the name won't matter.